-The Winter Windows Throw is a Free Crochet Blanket Pattern that uses Granny Squares and a unique repeat of skipped stitches
+The Winter Windows Throw is a snuggly project that uses granny squares and a unique repeat of skipped stitches

 (Note: This post contains affiliate links, meaning that if you make a purchase it may benefit me at no extra cost to you.
 You can read all of my affiliate disclosures and other disclaimers on the disclaimers page. )